Skills: Diving, Mechanical Technician

-- Possesses an understanding of the operation and repair of A/C and D/C voltage equipment.
+- Possess an understanding of the operation and repair of A/C and D/C voltage equipment.

-- Able to read and understand electrical, hydraulic, pneumatic and mechanical schematics.
+- Be able to read and understand electrical, hydraulic, pneumatic and mechanical schematics.

 - Must be capable of conducting maintenance operations in a safe and efficient manner.

 - Knowledge of proper operation and use of all equipment related to air diving, including decompression chambers.

 - Knowledge of air/gas/saturation diving procedures and techniques including JSEAs.

 - Must show discretion, good judgment, organizational or management ability, initiative, and the ability to work independently.

 - Perform maintenance/repairs on equipment offshore and in the diving yard.

 - Use test equipment, calibrate and align equipment, and perform general housekeeping and corrosion control.

 - Establish and maintain parts and supplies associated with all diving equipment.